y2236li/Kiwi-Reasearch/README.md

 ## About model optimization

+### Introduction
 Machine learning models are constructed by complex mathematical models.
 People always have a hard time tuning hyperparameters in those models.
 In this research, we are trying to achieve teaching a machine learning model we understand to tune another black-box machine learning model.
 In our example, we apply deep Q reinforcement learning to tune the number of components, as a hyperparameter, in partial least square (PLS) regression model.

 **Background: it is a common problem that a well-tuned ML model under one specific dataset usually requires re-tuning when the dataset is changed even data features keep idle.
-The re-tuning process is always a big cost for business, especially in the financial industry.
+The re-tuning process is always a big cost for business, especially in the financial industry.**

-**Our theory: After model A is able to optimize model B to a relatively high accuracy under one specific dataset, the trained model A could find an accuracy of local maximum for model B once a new dataset comes in (as long as the dataset features keep same).
+**Our theory: After model A is able to optimize model B to a relatively high accuracy under one specific dataset, the trained model A could find an accuracy of local maximum for model B once a new dataset comes in (as long as the dataset features keep same).**

 Before we explain the functionality, let's check out the result showing in the following two GIFs.